-3.1 Gains from Trading - The no Distortion Case
+2.1 Gains from Trading - The No Distortion Case

 Many economists favor transferable emission permits because they rely on market forces to seek out the least cost reductions, and require no knowledge on the part of the control authority with respect to where these least costly abatement opportunities exist (Tietenberg, 2000).
 Rather, the main task of the control authority is to issue the appropriate number of emission permits.
 A cost-effective outcome can be achieved in the market regardless of the initial distribution of permits (Knight, 1924; Coase, 1960; Dales, 1968).
-In fact, a tradable permit system allows the policy maker to effectively separate efficiency and equity issues, allocating permits on the basis of equity, or ing (Bhagwati 1973; Bhagwati and Tironi, 1980).
-Based on this logic, it is also affirmed that foreign aid and domestic capital should be channeled away from the exporting sectors (e.g. agricultural or mineral productions) into industry (Bhagwati and Brecher, 1982).
+In fact, a tradable permit system allows the policy maker to effectively separate efficiency and equity issues, allocating permits on the basis of equity, or perhaps as an incentive for political support of the control policy, and letting the permit market seek out where the most cost-effective reductions can be achieved.